History of the Central African Republic: Bokassa and the Central African Empire

-Kolingba
+André Kolingba

 Dacko's efforts to promote economic and political reforms proved ineffectual, and on 20 September 1981, he in turn was overthrown in a bloodless coup by General André Kolingba.
 Kolingba suspended the constitution and ruled with a military junta, the Military Committee for National Recovery (CMRN) for four years.

-In 1985, the CMRN was dissolved, and Kolingba named a new cabinet with increased civilian participation, signaling the start of a return to civilian rule.
+In 1985, the CMRN was dissolved, and André Kolingba named a new cabinet with increased civilian participation, signaling the start of a return to civilian rule.
 The process of democratization quickened in 1986 with the creation of a new political party, the Rassemblement Démocratique Centrafricain (RDC), and the drafting of a new constitution that subsequently was ratified in a national referendum.
-General Kolingba was sworn in as constitutional President on 29 November 1986.
+General André Kolingba was sworn in as constitutional president on 29 November 1986.
 The constitution established a National Assembly made up of 52 elected deputies, elected in July 1987.
 Municipal elections were held in 1988.
 Kolingba's two major political opponents, Abel Goumba and Ange-Félix Patassé, boycotted these elections because their parties were not allowed to participate.

 By 1990, inspired by the fall of the Berlin Wall, a pro-democracy movement became very active.
 In May 1990, a letter signed by 253 prominent citizens asked for the convocation of a National Conference.
-Kolingba refused this request and instead detained several opponents.
-Pressure from a group of locally represented countries and agencies called GIBAFOR (Groupe informel des bailleurs de fonds et representants residents) as well as the United States and France, finally led Kolingba to agree, in principle, to hold free elections in October 1992.
+André Kolingba refused this request and instead detained several opponents.
+Pressure from a group of locally represented countries and agencies called GIBAFOR (Groupe informel des bailleurs de fonds et representants residents), the United States, France, Japan, Germany, EU, World Bank and the UN finally led André Kolingba to agree, in principle, to hold free elections in October 1992.

-Alleging irregularities, Kolingba opted to suspend the results of the elections and held on to power.
+Alleging irregularities, André Kolingba opted to suspend the results of the elections and held on to power.
 GIBAFOR applied intense pressure on him to establish a Provisional National Political Council (Conseil National Politique Provisoire de la République / CNPPR) and to set up a "Mixed Electoral Commission", which included representatives from all political parties.